Skip to content

 What Can I Do About Workplace Theft?

-Workplace theft can cause significant loss to your business.
-It can also be a difficult and uncomfortable situation to navigate as an employer.
-Workplace theft occurs when an employee takes something owned by the business without permission and uses it for their own personal benefit.
-Examples include an employee stealing money from a cash register or an employee claiming that they have worked more hours than they actually have.
+Workplace theft occurs when an employee takes something owned by the business without permission for their own personal benefit, and it can cause serious financial and operational harm.
+Employers must follow a lawful and procedurally fair process when investigating and responding to suspected theft.
 This article will outline the steps you should take to investigate suspected employee theft.
 It will also discuss the options available to you if you form the conclusion that your employee is stealing from your business, including termination.

 Investigating the Alleged Theft